 Perhaps you have an A+ candidate, but they won't be available until later in the year.
 Or, someone isn't looking for work now, but they're happy if you check back in later in the year.
-You can use labels to add a date to the candidate - to help you see everyone who is available "Fall 2016" for example.
+You can use labels to add a date to the candidate - to help you see everyone available "Fall 2016," for example.

 Status candidates accordingly

-When building talent pools it's important to remember to only keep candidates who you're actually interested in pursing in the future.
+When building talent pools, it's important to remember only to keep candidates who you're interested in pursuing in the future.

 Just as you do in your regular hiring process, candidates who are not a fit for your role should be rejected as soon as you realize they're not moving forward.
 This will keep your candidate lists clean for future hires.

-For the candidates that you are keeping for future roles (but not pursuing actively right now) leave them in an active status (not picking a decisioned state).
-If taking this route, you can leave them in the role that they applied for - or - consider moving them into a "Candidate Pool" opening specifically.
-This may be one opening for all your candidate pools - or - a pool for each skill set (such as: Candidate Pool: Sales Roles, Candidate Pool: Customer Support Roles).
+For the candidates, you are keeping for future roles (but not pursuing actively right now), leave them in an active status (not picking a decision state).
+If taking this route, you can leave them in the role they applied for - or - consider moving them into a "Candidate Pool" opening specifically.
+This may be one opening for all your candidate pools - or - a pool for each skill set (such as Candidate Pool: Sales Roles, Candidate Pool: Customer Support Roles).

-If you do wish to reject the candidates as a part of your process, make sure you use a clear rejection reason to highlight that they should be considered again in the future.
+If you wish to reject the candidates as a part of your process, make sure you use an apparent rejection reason to highlight that they should be considered again in the future.
 Another option is to use the "Archive" status - this closes out the candidate - but doesn't have the "stigma" of the status of "rejection."

 Create smart candidate lists

-Making candidate lists allow you to quickly find candidates based on answers to their application questions, labels, and other criteria.
+Making candidate lists allows you to quickly find candidates based on their application questions, labels, and other criteria.

 Some favorite filters to use when building candidate pools include: